-William Loren Katz and the late Marc Crawford twice traveled with the Brigade to Spain in the 1980s, interviewed surviving Lincolns on old battlefields, and obtained never-before-published documents and photographs for this book.
+William Loren Katz and Marc Crawford twice traveled with the Brigade to Spain in the 1980s, interviewed surviving Lincolns on old battlefields, and obtained never-before-published documents and photographs for The Lincoln Brigade: A Picture History.

 ISBN: 9781620329016 | Published by Wipf and Stock.

 The following is the preface written by Robin D. G. Kelley, UCLA Professor of History, for the 2001 edition of The Lincoln Brigade: A Picture History.

 For the past fifteen years, I’ve taught a variety of 20th century history courses at the undergraduate and graduate level.
 And every year, without exception, one question stumps all of my students: “When did American soldiers first enter the Second World War?”
 “1941!
 After the Japanese attacked Pearl Harbor!” they shouted, often in self-congratulatory tones.
 And yet, a more careful assessment of World War II’s origins suggests that they were off by about five years.